aloz/esl2http/README.md

 of cause, it's possible to extend by the SQL procedure called on schedule by Cron to mark events to resend, if this default behavoir is not suitable.

 `sql -U esl2http -d esl2http -f sql_script_to_call_set_to_resend.sql`

+If event is resent then the request to the handler will include HTTP header: `X-Esl2http-This-Is-Resend` with the value `1`

+Also, the handler should check event datetime, if there's a policy concerning stall events (i.e. are they need after i.e. 3 days if resent?)

+#
+#### Housekeeping

+Possible yes.
+How can

 #
 #### Before you begin